What is the best protein powder for beginners?

 What is protein powder?

 First and foremost, boosting your protein intake with a protein powder is easy.
-A protein shake can be made in seconds and if you have a shaker bottle, it can be made almost anywhere.
+A protein shake can be made in seconds, and if you have a shaker bottle, it can be made almost anywhere.
 For many people, this is a driving factor in their decision to start using protein powder.
-It is also easier to drink your protein than it is to chew it.
-This can helpful for people how have food aversions or trouble swallowing.
-Finally, protein powder has a high amount of protein per serving when compared to most foods, which vegans and vegetarians to reach their daily protein goals relatively easily.
+It is also easier to drink your protein than it is to chew it, which is helpful for people with food aversions or trouble swallowing.
+Finally, protein powder has a high amount of protein per serving when compared to most foods.

 Avoid food additives.